rtCamp/rtbiz-helpdesk/docs/admin/README.md

 #### Who can use this manual?
 This manual is primarily for the Helpdesk admin/owner.

-#### What does it includes?
+#### What this manual includes?
-The manual covers the step-by-step guide to set up thus Helpdesk plugin; introduction of all the entities like ticket, statuses; introduction to reporting features; and other related aspects.
+The manual covers the step-by-step guide to set up this Helpdesk plugin; introduction of all the entities like ticket, statuses; introduction to reporting features; and other related aspects.

 #### Are their any prerequisites before reading this manual?
 Yes.
 Since rtBiz Helpdesk is based on the rtBiz Plugin for contacts and Access control related operations so a quick read of that can help you to set up better.